 Infusion therapy — also known as IV therapy — involves administering medications intravenously.
 This is done by injecting a needle directly into the patient’s arm.
 It allows for much more efficient treatment of chronic illnesses since it delivers medicine, antibiotics, and/or hydration directly into the bloodstream.
 As a result, there’s a higher absorption rate and you can obtain relief faster.

-IV therapy is used to treat a long list of chronic conditions, including:
+IV therapy is used to treat a long list of chronic conditions, including but not limited to:

 - Rheumatoid arthritis